New medical students welcomed at White Coat Ceremony

-This Article was submitted by Michael E Fitzsousa, on Tuesday, August 19, 2014.
+This article was submitted by Michael E Fitzsousa on August 19, 2014.